-The word fundamentalist was first used to describe some Protestant sects6 from the early 1900s who resisted modernity13.
-Curtis Lee Laws, editor of Baptist magazine Watchman-Examiner in 1920, encouraged fellow conservatives to rally under a new label, and wrote "we suggest that those who still cling to the great fundamentals and who mean to do battle royal for the fundamentals shall be called 'Fundamentalists'"14.
+The word fundamentalist was first used to describe some Protestant sects4 from the early 1900s who resisted modernity11.
+Anson Shupe says it began in 1910 to describe a series of Christian publications designed to defend a literalist approach to religious literature, promoting the 'inerrant' nature of the Bible.5.
+Curtis Lee Laws, editor of Baptist magazine Watchman-Examiner in 1920, encouraged fellow conservatives to rally under a new label, and wrote "we suggest that those who still cling to the great fundamentals and who mean to do battle royal for the fundamentals shall be called 'Fundamentalists'"12.
 He wanted "to create distance from the negative connotations of the word 'conservative', but since then fundamentalism soon became defined as a very extreme form of conservatism"13.

 “A sensible response to such promiscuous usage would be to drop the term altogether.
 Elias (1999: 86) notes that, seen in one light, all Muslims would have to be described as fundamentalist. [...]
 Although I accept all the reservations about 'fundamentalism', the term is now so firmly established in common parlance that we are unlikely to dissuade people from using it.
 Anyway, as Marty and others have suggested, there are enough common features in many fundamentalisms to justify pressing on with its use.”